• Skip to primary navigation

 • dried fruits: sultanas; raisins; apricot; cranberry

-• chocolate chips: dark, milk or white
+• chocolate chips: dark; milk or white

 • cheese: cheddar; comte; gruyere; blue

 This is by no means an complete list, get creative and add any flavour you like using the scone as a base.
-When it comes to savoury scones, cut out the sugar entirely.
+However a few points worth noting if you are playing with the recipe:

-Our buttermilk scones contain no baking powder as the eggs do all the hard work.
+• These easy buttermilk scones contain no baking powder as the eggs do all the hard work.
 However, if adding flavours add a teaspoon of baking powder to the dough so that the scones will still rise with the heavier ingredients.

-Pin the recipe:
+Pin the recipe

 Additional recipe suggestions: